 You can choose to design your own Communication degree very easily--all you need to do is make sure you fulfill our basic degree requirements!
-Just like any other COM major, this means that you'll take COM 1000, COM 1100, COM 4001, COM 4002, and COM 5050.
+Just like any other COM major, this means that you'll take COM 1000, COM 1100, and COM 5050 along with either COM 4001 or COM 4002.
 But to focus the degree toward the area(s) that interest you, choose any 2 2000-level courses to fulfill your theory requirement, and any five (5) 3000-level courses, from at least 3 different specializations.
 Mix and match your 2000- and 3000-level courses to best fit your post-Villanova plans!

 Many of our students find that they prefer to specialize in one—or more than one—area of the field of Communication.
 In order to facilitate this process, our Department has created 8 different specializations, which lead to a variety of Communication careers and graduate or advanced study.

 When you choose to specialize within the major, you typically do NOT add additional classes beyond the basic major requirements (with the possible exception of internships).
 Instead, you simply select the specified package of courses that best fits your Communication interests.

 Your COM 1000 course, and your academic advisor, will help you select which of these paths of study seems best suited to you! (click on each specialization name to find out more about this area of study!):

 Interpersonal Communication - studies role of communication in the formation and negotiation of intimate relationships, families, and friendships.
 This specialization is great if you're interested in conflict mediation, counseling, intercultural training, or communication consulting!

 Journalism - studies creation and framing of news in print, electronic, and broadcast media.
 This gives you a great background for a career as a sportswriter, newscaster, photojournalist, or e-journalist!